MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > * `websiteUrl` is a required property to be passed in the `TabInfo` object.
 > * Passing a Stage View deep link into Adaptive Cards is not opened in the Collaborative Stage View; Stage View deep link always open to the Stage View modal.
 > * To open Stage View, ensure the URL of the content is within the list of `validDomains` in your app manifest.
-> * For more information on building cards, see [Cards](../task-modules-and-cards/what-are-cards.md).
+> * For more information on building cards, see [Adaptive Cards](../task-modules-and-cards/what-are-cards.md).

 The following process helps to invoke Stage View: